A12P11/HTML-CSS-JS-Project/README.md

 # My Project

 ## Description
-This project is a simple web application that displays a portfolio.
+This project is a simple web page that displays a portfolio.

 ## Installation
 1. Clone the repository: